gooddata/gooddata-ruby/_posts/2013-12-02-crunching-numbers.markdown

 ###The First Metric

 Let's create our first metric.
-There are couple ways so I will show them one by one.
-Regardless of how you create the metric the result is the same so pick the one that suits your style or situation.
+Ruby SDK supports a couple of ways to create metrics.
+Regardless of your preferred method, the end-result is the same, so pick the one that suits your style or situation.

 TBD(add identifier based metric)